prasanthkodi/web-app-kodi/README.md

-# Web App with Flask
+# Web App with Flask Python

 A full-stack web app built with **Flask**, featuring user authentication, a dashboard for exploring the Titanic dataset, and deployment on **Heroku**.
 Includes secure password storage, interactive data visualizations, and a responsive UI using **Bootstrap**.